Geometrically confined thermal field theory: Finite size corrections and phase transitions: Summary and prospects

 In this work we implemented the first step of a strategy designed to investigate the thermodynamics of small QGP systems, focusing on the finite size corrections to the usual Stefan-Boltzmann thermodynamic properties computed in thermal field theory and also demonstrating the emergence of a new geometric phase transition.
 In particular, we set up a framework for probing relevant finite size effects by means of an actual spatial boundary for a geometric confinement, imposing Dirichlet boundary conditions.
 We argued in section~\secn{GeoConf} that Dirichlet BCs are the most appropriate for capturing the relevant finite size effects for heavy ion collisions and quark-gluon plasma phenomenology because these BCs prevent the weakly coupled quantum fields, supposed to account for the relevant degrees of freedom inside a QGP, from propagating outside of the geometric region defining this QGP system.
 For the sake of simplicity, we considered $D-1$ spatial dimensions with $c\le D-1$ dimensions of finite length $L_i$ arranged in standard rectilinear coordinates.
 We then filled the space inside our geometrically confined region with a massless, noninteracting scalar field.
 Such a model encodes the main aspects of a massless, noninteracting gas of gluons.
 In order to best make contact with lattice QCD results and also for simplicity we computed the thermodynamic quantities in the canonical ensemble, in the process extending standard thermal field theory techniques.

-We presented the main results of the detailed analytic calculations in the Appendices in section~\secn{FieldTheoCalculations}.
-The results were computed by two independent methods, resulting in two different infinite sums for each geometrically confined system.
+The detailed analytical calculations found in the appendices are summarized in section~\secn{FieldTheoCalculations}.
+The results were computed by two independent methods, resulting in two different, but numerically equivalent, infinite sums for each geometrically confined system.
 The two different sums have very different numerical convergence properties: one converges exponentially fast for $T\times L_i<1$ while the other converges exponentially fast for $T\times L_i>1$.

 In section~\secn{FiniteSizeThermo} we discussed some important qualitative consequences of our derivation of the statistical mechanics of our system.
 In particular, we saw that the First Law of Thermodynamics is generalized by the presence of different pressures: instead of a single scalar pressure as in the case of all spatial dimensions having infinite extent, the pressure in the $i^\mathrm{th}$ direction may be different from the pressure in the $j^\mathrm{th}$ direction depending on the various lengths $L_k$.
 On the other hand, we found that the limited spatial extent of our system did not affect the Third Law of Thermodynamics.
 Of critical importance, we computed the size of the fluctuations in energy away from the mean energy dictated by the contact of our system with a thermal heat bath.
 Even though the systems of parallel plates or a tube have some but not all direction(s) of finite size, the volume of these systems is infinite.
 Therefore the relative size of the energy fluctuations compared to the mean energy is 0.
 As a result, the canonical ensemble can be used to compute the thermodynamic properties for isolated, constant energy parallel plates or infinite tube systems.
 At the same time, the energy fluctuations in a finite volume box are \emph{not} zero, and there must be corrections in the application of the canonical ensemble to an isolated, finite volume box system.